-6. Budgeting for Educational Services, the Educational Program and Administrative Services.
-TLG shall be responsible and accountable to the Academy Board for the provision of all Educational Services, the Educational Program and Administrative Services, provided that such obligations, duties and responsibilities are expressly included in the Academy Budget established pursuant to Section 3.7 of this Agreement.
-TLG shall not be required to expend funds on the educational and administrative services or the Educational Program in excess of the amounts set forth in the Academy Budget of the then current fiscal school year.
-Marketing and development costs paid by or charged to the Academy shall be limited to those costs specific to the Academy program and shall not include any costs for the marketing and development of TLG.
-See ESP Policies at (C)(18).

-7. Place of Performance/Provision of Offices.
-The Academy will provide TLG with necessary and reasonable classroom and office space at its Facility to perform all Educational and Administrative services and the Educational Program described in this Agreement.
-TLG shall provide the Educational Program, including, but not limited to, instructional, extra-curricular and co-curricular services at the Academy's Facility.
-TLG may provide other services elsewhere, unless prohibited by the Contract, the Code and other applicable laws, rules and regulations.
+- 6. Budgeting for Educational Services and Administrative Services.
+TLG will be responsible and accountable to the Board for the provision of all Educational Services and Administrative Services, provided that such obligations, duties and responsibilities are expressly limited by the Academy Budget established pursuant to Section 3.7, and TLG will not be required to expend funds on such services in excess of the amounts set forth in such Academy Budget.
+Marketing and development costs paid by or charged to the Academy shall be limited to those costs specific to the Academy program, and shall not include any costs for the marketing and development of the ESP.
+See ESP Policies at (C)(18). - 7.
+Place of Performance Provision of Offices.
+Academy for Business and Technology will provide TLG with necessary and reasonable classroom and office space at the Facility to perform all Educational and Administrative services described in this Agreement.
+TLG will provide instructional, extra-curricular and co-curricular services at the Facility.
+TLG may provide other services elsewhere, unless prohibited by the Public School Academy Contract, the Code and other applicable laws and regulations. - 8.
+Authority.
+By this Agreement, Academy for Business and Technology provides TLG such authority and power as is reasonably necessary or proper for TLG to undertake its responsibilities, duties and obligations provided for in this Agreement, except in cases wherein such authority may not be delegated by the Code and other applicable laws and regulations.